 In his Instagram post, Kennedy chose to align himself with Wakefield, calling him “among the most unjustly vilified figures of modern history” and suggesting that he had been the target of “a global smear campaign orchestrated by Rupert Murdoch’s media empire,” intent on taking him down.
 That was a reference to Brian Deer, the investigative journalist who exposed Wakefield’s fraudulent study in the British Medical Journal, which is not owned by Rupert Murdoch.
-(Disclosure: Murdoch’s son James sits on Vice Media Group's board and it has been reported that he recently purchased a small stake in the company.
+(Disclosure: Murdoch’s son James sits on Vice Media Group's board and reportedly purchased a small stake in the company.
 Neither I nor my editors have ever met him and he had no oversight of or involvement whatsoever in this piece.)

 Kennedy also suggested that it was simply sexist to discredit Wakefield and, by extension, some of his fans, calling it “misogynistic dogma that a charismatic medical Svengali mesmerized thousands of hysterical mothers into falsely believing that vaccines caused their children’s autism.”
 As David Gorski, a surgeon and the editor of Science-Based Medicine, points out, Kennedy has employed a version of this tactic since at least 2007, when he accused the people responding to one anti-vaccine activist of being “patronizing” to her.
 (It’s indeed true that women have historically been discounted by the medical establishment, accused of being irrational or hysterical; that doesn’t mean they are correct when they claim vaccines caused their children’s autism or that unfounded treatments will “cure” those same children.)